7va/android-AdMob-adapter/README.md

 * Setup eCPM for new network
 <img src="/docs/images/7.png" title="sample"/>

-Now you can setting up your android project.
+Now you can start setting up your android project.

 * Put HyperADX-SDK and AdMob-adapter in 'libs' folder.
 * Add those lines in your `build.gradle` file: